lukejones/designchallenge/challenges/2018-05-12-checkout-flow.md

 * Good usability.
 * Appropriate aesthetics for the demographic, tone, mobile/touch paradigms, etc.
 * Insight into your process, including any sketches, brainstorms, notes, wireframes, and assumptions on the product.

-#

-Imagine you’ve added a product to your cart and you want to pay for the product and get it delivered to your work address.